Identifying colonial behaviours, responses and dispositions

 E.g. Emphasizing the ways that we are all facing a time of unprecedented challenges without acknowledging the ways that those challenges are experienced differently, particularly in ways that reflect uneven vulnerability and complicity// Demanding that Indigenous, Black or other racialized people use words or tone that you feel comfortable with so that the condition of harmony and unity is not disrupted.

 - The “goodness” radar: Sense when what is unfolding in individual or collective processes is oriented by what feels good, looks good, and enables us to ‘move on’ (i.e. oriented by what we want), rather than being oriented by what is actually needed so that we can show up in order to face responsibility (with humility) for collective-well being;

-E.g.: Dismissing conversations about individual and collective complicity in violence because it might make people feel bad and challenge their positive self-image (particularly within a system that treats them as customers).
+E.g.: Dismissing conversations about individual and collective complicity in violence because it might make people feel bad, challenge their positive self-image (particularly within a system that treats them as customers) and/or block collective “progress” (as defined by those who have had the power to do impose definitions).

 - The entitlement-to-affirmation radar: Realize when the ego demands an “audience” to validate its self-image and self-importance.
 This can also be a collective tendency to offer excessive praise in order to make everyone feel “amazing”.
-Consider how others might see you/your group, especially marginalized communities, and how the actions that you consider normal can be both ridiculous and harmful; learn to laugh at your own absurdity but also to face responsibility for the harms that are done through our ‘normal.’
+Consider how others might see you/your group, especially communities who are more affected by systemic violence, and how the actions that you consider normal can be both ridiculous, indulgent and harmful; learn to laugh at your own absurdity but also to face responsibility for the harms that are done through our ‘normal.’